Imesh7/trading-system-go/README.md

 # Trading system using go

-Create a Order process in a trading system.
+Simulate Order process in a trading system.
  - Create a order
  - Maintain orderbook
  - Match the order with orderbook